Dhug95/MyTravelHCI/app/src/main/assets/documentation.md

 The **Payments** tab is composed by two sections: **Overview** and **History**.

-You are now in the Overview section, where you can find a diagram showing how much you spent for that trip so far.
-Then you find the list of participants of the trip, and for each of them, if you owe to him a certain amout, a corresponding **red amount** is displayed below him, while if he owe to you a certain amount, a corresponding **green amount** is displayed below him.
+You are now in the Overview section, where you can find a diagram showing how much you spent for that trip so far, how much you spent for each cathegory (food, shopping, ...) and a colourful cake diagram that recaps these spendings. <u>Then you find the list of participants of the trip, and for each of them, if you owe to him a certain amout, a corresponding **red amount** is displayed below him, while if he owe to you a certain amount, a corresponding **green amount** is displayed below him</u>.

 # Trip payments history